eush77/llvm.mix/docs/LangRef.rst

     ``dereferenceable(<n>)``).
 This attribute may only be applied to pointer typed parameters.

+``stage(<n>)``
+    This attribute sets binding-time stage of the parameter.
+Stage 0 is the current stage and the default.
+Stage 1 is the next stage (after one compilation).
+Stage 2 is the stage after that, and so on.
+The attribute is only used in binding-time analysis and when the function is specialized with :ref:`llvm.mix <_int_mix>`

 ``swiftself``
     This indicates that the parameter is the self/context parameter.
 This is not a valid attribute for return values and can only be applied to one